Things to do in Leticia Amazon Colombia

 Photo by Eli Duke, Boat Trip from Leticia to Santa Rosa Peru, CC BY-SA 2.0

-The nearby Tarapoto lakesoffers utmost relaxation in serene and tranquil surroundings.
-In high-water season these lakes transform into fascinating natural aquariums, home to an array of endangered species including pink dolphins, manatees, and Amazon black caimans.
+The Tarapoto Lakes near Puerto Nariño offer ultimate relaxation in a peaceful and tranquil setting.
+During the high-water season, these lakes transform into captivating natural aquariums, home to several endangered species, including pink dolphins, manatees, and Amazon black caimans.

 Immerse yourself in the unspoiled beauty of the Amazon rainforest within this protected sanctuary featuring various ecosystems.
 Hike along beautiful jungle trails, go wildlife spotting and birdwatching, envoy canoeing adventures, and venture into the enchanting realm of the rainforest.